All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How long do I need to follow an anti-inflammatory protocol?

 The initial reset takes about 30 days.
 After that, the goal is to maintain anti-inflammatory habits as a permanent lifestyle rather than a temporary diet.
-Most of our patients find that once they feel the difference, they do not want to go back to their previous habits.
+Most of our patients find that once they feel the difference, they don't want to go back to their previous habits.

 Do I need a doctor to start an anti-inflammatory protocol?

 Basic dietary and lifestyle changes are safe for most people to start on their own.
-However, if you are on medications, have an autoimmune condition, or want to incorporate advanced therapies like peptides or GLP-1 medications, physician supervision is recommended.
+But if you're on medications, have an autoimmune condition, or want to incorporate advanced therapies like peptides or GLP-1 medications, physician supervision is recommended.
 Our telehealth platform makes this accessible from home. get started

 Take Control of Inflammation Today